May 26, 2026

 Can Homestead Property in a Trust Still Receive the Florida Homestead Tax Exemption?

-Florida generally permits homestead tax exemptions for certain qualifying trusts when:
+Often, yes.
+Florida generally permits homestead tax exemptions for certain qualifying trusts when the beneficiary retains beneficial ownership and the property remains their permanent residence.

 Save Our Homes Protection and Trusts